 Some people seem to be born with patience, and maybe they are.
-In my case, I developed patience as a child.
-My father was extremely patient.
+In my case, I developed patience from my father.
 I believe that through his example, patience became second nature to me.

 A Tub of Daffodils Can Teach us Patience

 I love growing plants.
 As I wait for each plant to mature, I learn a lesson about patience.
 Last November I planted daffodil bulbs, in containers, to brighten up the deck.
 I chose the color yellow, as it reminds me of sunshine.
 I had quite a few bulbs left and decided to plant them on the bare hill in the back yard.

 Because I live in the forest, high on a mountain, I wasn't sure they would survive.
 Between the snow and all the critters roaming around, it was a gamble, for sure.

 I waited, patiently, through November, December, January, and March.
 Would any of my plants actually bloom?
 One morning, in mid-March, I woke up to a warm, sunny, morning and scrambled out to the deck.
 There, in all their array, was a sea of bright, yellow daffodils to greet me.
 I rushed to the hill in the back of the house, expecting to see daffodils blooming, just like those on the deck.

 Not one bloom did I see.
 However, as I inspected the area where I had planted the bulbs, I noticed sprouts of green pushing through the soil.
 I was delighted at what I found and began the process of caring for these new infants.